ipshipyard/ipfs-quicklaunch/README.md

 # IPFS QuickLaunch Browser Extension

-IPFS launcher is an experimental browser extension with local pet names, version management, smart CID discovery, and gateway management.
+IPFS QuickLaunch is an experimental browser extension with local nicknames, version management, smart CID discovery, and gateway management.

 **Built by [Shipyard](https://ipshipyard.com/) with ❤️ for the IPFS ecosystem**